 - On the pop-up, ensure the details are correct and select options as needed:

 - Sticker?
-Check this box if Amazon requires labels for this item.
+This box will be checked if Amazon requires labels for this item.

-- Who preps: Choose whether the seller (supplier in this case) or Amazon will prep this item.
+- Who preps: Choose whether the seller or Amazon will prep this item.

 - Click "Next" and check or edit the details on the next tab: